 The bell crank for the B-1 aircraft has been identified by the Air Force as a challenging component for metal additive manufacturing (AM) fabrication.
 The Air Force Sustainment Center has difficulty obtaining this part using conventional fabrication technologies such as casting or machining.
-The bell crank has numerous thick to thin transitions and multiple angular features which make machining from wrought plate difficult and time consuming.
+The bell crank has numerous thick-to-thin transitions and multiple angular features which makes machining from the plate difficult and time-consuming.
 The original component is cast.
 Although specific cost and time data are not available (but are to be determined at the beginning of this project), it is assumed that casting tooling production involves a substantial lead time with high tooling costs, particularly considering the complex part geometry.

-This project plans to fabricate a significant number of bell cranks and coupons on two metal laser powder bed fusion system types (EOS and 3D Systems), measuring and recording each layer of the structure during the build.
-Metrology is to be executed and recorded during each post processing step (e.g. stress relief, build plate removal, annealing, hot isostatic pressing, heat treatment, machining), thus populating and recording the digital thread of the component.
-Repeatability, process robustness, and the ability to specify requirements that are not machine-specific in a technical data package are being evaluated with multiple AM systems.
+The project plan was to fabricate a significant number of bell cranks and coupons on two metal laser powder bed fusion system types (EOS and 3D Systems), measuring and recording each layer of the structure during the build.
+Metrology was executed and recorded during each post-processing step (e.g. stress relief, build plate removal, anneal, hot isostatic pressing, heat treatment, machining), thus populating and recording the digital thread of the component.
+Repeatability, process robustness, and the ability to specify requirements that are not machine-specific in a technical data package were evaluated with multiple AM systems.